yashsriram/stick-solo/new/README.md

     - [x] Reaching a hold.
         - [x] Local planners
         - [ ] Global planners.
 How to snap to hold once close enough
+        - [ ] q1 clamp problem: -pi to pi, when right hand is pivot there is a discontinuity
     - [x] Switching pivot.
         - [x] q and q clamp assignment on switching (refer to code for math and why q1 clamp has to be (-inf, inf))
     - [x] Matching hands.
 If your right hand is free and next hold is on your left; switch hands